Dr. Jehan Sadat, Former First Lady of Egypt

 Next, you have VIP access to the Great Sphinx Enclosure.
 While other tourists see the Sphinx only from a distant observation terrace, you – in the company of your Egyptology Expert and the rising sun – stand right in front of the world’s largest sculpture.

-Later, when the Giza Plateau opens to the public, you visit the stone quarry of Giza and the Solar Boat Museum, which houses the boat that symbolically transported the Pharaoh Khufu from the living world to the afterlife.
-You also explore the Valley Temple of Khafre, which was used for the Pharaoh Khafre’s mummification and purification before burial.
+Later, when the Giza Plateau opens to the public, you visit the stone quarry of Giza and the Valley Temple of Khafre, which was used for the Pharaoh Khafre’s mummification and purification before burial.
 Finally, take in a picturesque overview of the pyramids from a panoramic viewpoint.

 VIDEO - THE GIZA PLATEAU with Archaeological Paths - explore differences